rozbb/draft-waict-transparency/waict-apis.md

 # Witness API

 A witness is a stateful signer.
 It maintains a full copy of the prefix tree that it is witnessing the evolution of.
 When a witness receives a signature request from a transparency service, it checks that the tree evolved faithfully, then signs the root.
 This is its only API endpoint.

+(TODO: rethink this API.
+Since witnesses get tree events via a pull model, they should probably be sending their cosignatures via push)

 ## Request signature